alexandernovadev/languagesainew/README.md

 - **Radix UI** for accessible component primitives
 - **Tailwind CSS** for the utility-first styling approach
 - **Vite** for the lightning-fast development experience

-## 📞 Support

-If you have any questions or need support:
-- Open an issue on GitHub
-- Check the documentation
-- Join our community discussions

----

 **Made with ❤️ for language learners worldwide**